 They also saw the system being used by divers in ways that were not anticipated, that extend its capabilities and make the overall dive trip more efficient.

-The next task is to get to a production run, and create the first units for sale.
+Once this is complete and tested, the next task is to get to a production run, and create the first units for sale.

 To do this, injection mould tools must be made for the diver unit casing, and the alternative, more convenient, base unit display implemented.

 Peter and Christine have progressed the project this far by using grants and investing their own money, but the escalating costs mean that they are now actively raising funds for this final phase.
-They have been awarded 35% funding by InnovateUK (the new name for the Technology Strategy Board) in the Harwell Launchpad competition and are now actively seeking the balance.

 From this solid base of a working system, a number of upgrades are planned for the future.
 These will enhance its flexibility, its usability, and increase its potential for other uses.